PatrykChrabaszcz/Moon/_posts/2017-07-21-your-filename.md

 ![MatrixForm](/assets/img/NeuralNetworkNumpy/ForwardMatrix.png)

-To train Neural Network we will need to adjust weights **w** and biases **b** such that we increase the performance of our network (minimize loss).
+To train Neural Network we will need to adjust weights **w** and biases **b** such that we increase the performance of our network (minimize the loss).
 Let's assume that our layer got gradient information from the next layer telling how to adjust outputs **O** to decrease this loss function.
 Our layer will have to compute two things:
 1. Gradient of loss with respect to its own parameters **w** and **b**, this will be used to adjust those parameters and decrease the loss.
-2. Gradient of loss with respect to its inputs **I**, this information will be send to the previous layer, and used in the same way.
+2. Gradient of loss with respect to its inputs **I**, this information will be send to the previous layer.

-How to compute derivatives with respect to the parameters.
+How to compute derivatives with respect to the parameters?
 To simplify we consider just one output neuron, later we will generalize to the full layer.

 ![ParametersGradient](/assets/img/NeuralNetworkNumpy/ParamDerivatives.png)